Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 Switching the direction of a bone will generally break the chain(s) it belongs to.
 However, if you switch a whole (part of a) chain, the switched bones will still be parented/connected, but in "reversed order".
-See the Fig. Switching example.
+See the Fig. :ref:`fig-rig-properties-switch`.

+.. _fig-rig-properties-switch:

 .. list-table::
    Switching example.